Church & Dwight Co. Inc. (CHD) Shares Plummet Below 1-Year High

 Church & Dwight Co.
-Inc. (NYSE: CHD) has experienced a decline in its stock price by -0.69 compared to its previous closing price of 96.61.
-However, the company has seen a fall of -1.11% in its stock price over the last five trading days.
+Inc. (NYSE: CHD)’s stock price has gone decline by -0.47 in comparison to its previous close of 96.12, however, the company has experienced a -0.28% decrease in its stock price over the last five trading days.
 The Wall Street Journal reported on 10/30/21 that Supply-Chain Crisis Has Companies Asking if They Should Still Advertise

 Is It Worth Investing in Church & Dwight Co.
 Inc. (NYSE: CHD) Right Now?

 Church & Dwight Co.
-Inc. (NYSE: CHD) has a price-to-earnings ratio of 57.31x that is above its average ratio.
-Additionally, the 36-month beta value for CHD is 0.46.
-There are mixed opinions on the stock, with 6 analysts rating it as a “buy,” 0 rating it as “overweight,” 12 rating it as “hold,” and 4 rating it as “sell.”
+Inc. (NYSE: CHD) has a higher price-to-earnings ratio of 57.15x compared to its average ratio. compared to its average ratio and a 36-month beta value of 0.46.
+Analysts have mixed views on the stock, with 6 analysts rating it as a “buy,” 0 as “overweight,” 12 as “hold,” and 4 as “sell.”

 Sponsored

-The average price predicted by analysts for CHD is $96.56, which is $1.0 above the current price.
-The public float for CHD is 243.43M and currently, short sellers hold a 1.65% ratio of that float.
-The average trading volume of CHD on May 10, 2023 was 1.34M shares.
+The average price point forecasted by analysts for Church & Dwight Co.
+Inc. (CHD) is $96.56, which is $1.27 above the current market price.
+The public float for CHD is 243.43M, and currently, short sellers hold a 1.59% ratio of that float.
+The average trading volume of CHD on May 17, 2023 was 1.36M shares.

 CHD’s Market Performance

 The stock of Church & Dwight Co.
-Inc. (CHD) has seen a -1.11% decrease in the past week, with a 5.96% rise in the past month, and a 15.67% gain in the past quarter.
-The volatility ratio for the week is 1.17%, and the volatility levels for the past 30 days are at 1.40% for CHD.
-The simple moving average for the last 20 days is 3.00% for CHD’s stock, with a simple moving average of 16.19% for the last 200 days.
+Inc. (CHD) has seen a -0.28% decrease in the past week, with a 6.36% rise in the past month, and a 15.56% gain in the past quarter.
+The volatility ratio for the week is 1.02%, and the volatility levels for the past 30 days are at 1.36% for CHD..
+The simple moving average for the past 20 days is 0.92% for CHD’s stock, with a 15.80% simple moving average for the past 200 days.

 Analysts’ Opinion of CHD